Bristol Energy: Subsequent events

 On 2 October 2020, company No. 09135084 changed its name from Bristol Energy Limited to BE 2020 Limited, retaining any debts and liabilities; its parent company remains Bristol Holding Limited.
 In the same month, Warrington Borough Council loaned the parent company a further £4 million, secured against the parent and subsidiary companies.

 Bristol Energy continued as a domestic brand of Together Energy.
 Company No. 10167186 was renamed from Together Energy Supply Limited to Bristol Energy Limited without retaining any of the debts of the company, No. 09135084, previously named Bristol Energy Limited.

 Following sharp increases in wholesale gas and electricity prices which began in autumn 2021, unsuccessful attempts were made to obtain additional funding for Together Energy or to sell the business.
 With over £12 million due to Ofgem unpaid, Together Energy Retail Ltd announced on 18 January 2022 that it was ceasing to trade.
 The company's 176,000 domestic customers were shortly afterwards transferred to British Gas.
 It was reported that the collapse could cost Warrington Council up to £52 million.

-Corporate social responsibility

-Since its creation in 2015, the Social Value Portal estimate Bristol Energy has delivered over £12 million of social value back into Bristol.
-The company measures the amount of social value they have delivered using the National Social Value Measurement (TOMs - Themes, Outcomes and Measures) framework.

-Bristol Energy delivered £7 million of social value back into Bristol in 2018/19.

-Bristol Energy set up its Fuel Good Fund in a bid to help tackle fuel poverty.
-Since 2015, the energy company has raised over £50,000 through the Fuel Good Fund.

-In November 2017, Bristol Energy established the 'No Cold Homes' initiative to help tackle fuel poverty in Bristol.
-Led by Bristol Mayor Marvin Rees, the Centre for Sustainable Energy, Bristol Energy and Western Power Distribution, brought together charities, business leaders and influencers from across the city to share knowledge and develop an action plan for collaborative work.